Relintai/pandemonium_engine_docs/usage/scripting/gdscript/static_typing.md

 don't care about the node's type as long as it has the methods you need to call.

-You can use casting to tell Godot the type you expect when you get a
+You can use casting to tell Pandemonium the type you expect when you get a
 node: `($Timer as Timer)`, `($Player as KinematicBody2D)`, etc.
-Godot will ensure the type works and if so, the line number will turn green at the left of the script editor.
+Pandemonium will ensure the type works and if so, the line number will turn green at the left of the script editor.

 .. figure:: img/typed_gdscript_safe_unsafe_line.png)